Solidarity Reporting FAQs

 5. I would love to do more solidarity reporting, but my editor is never going to agree.
 Even using the word “solidarity” might even get me fired.
 At the same time, I recognize how regular quoting practices amplify people who have institutional power while further marginalizing those who do not – which is not why I got into journalism.
 What would you suggest I do?

 Try emphasizing accuracy in your conversations with your editor.
 Is it accurate to only quote people with official titles talking about marginalization, without including people experiencing marginalization?
-Is it rigorous reporting to rely on officials to provide the whole story?
+Is it truthful reporting to rely on officials to provide the whole story?
 Try to offer specific reasons a source, frame, or hook is more accurate than the “standard” version would be.